illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Witness details

-What Types of Marriage Records are Available in Illinois
+What Types of Marriage Records are Available in Illinois?

 A marriage certificate is an official document that serves as legal proof that a couple is married.
-This document is issued after the marriage officiant returns the marriage license following the ceremony and the clerk records the marriage.
+This document is issued after the marriage officiant returns the marriage license following the ceremony, and the clerk records the marriage.
+It is worth noting that available records of marriages that happened in Illinois from January 1916 are certified copies bearing the County Clerk’s official seal.

 Are Illinois Marriage Records Public?

+The public may obtain verification letters of marriages indexed in the state through the Illinois Department of Public Health (IDPH)—Division of Vital Records.
+Interested persons can also access the public index to view marriage details online.
 However, most certified Illinois marriage records are restricted from public view.
 Under the Vital Records Act, certified copies of marriage records are only available to the record subjects, persons with direct interests in the records, and others authorized by the record subjects or court order.
 Hence, the County Clerk's Office will only issue marriage certificates to authorized individuals.

 How to Find Marriage Records in Illinois